extreal-dev/Extreal.Integration.P2P.WebRTC/README.md

 ## Test cases for manual testing

-### ホスト
+### Host

-- グループ選択画面
+- Group selection screen
-  - 名前を指定してグループを作れること（ホストの開始）
+- Ability to create a group by specifying a name (host start)
-  - 名前が重複した場合はエラー通知されること（ホスト名の重複）
+  - Error notification if a name is duplicated (duplicate host name)
-  - 接続できずグループを作れない場合はエラー通知されること（接続失敗）
+  - Error notification if a group cannot be created because a connection cannot be made (connection failure)
-- バーチャル空間
+- Virtual space
-  - クライアントがグループに参加できること（クライアントの参加）
+  - Client can join a group (client join)
-  - クライアントがグループから退出できること（クライアントの退出）
+  - Clients can leave the group (client exit)
-  - グループ選択画面に戻れること（ホストの停止）
+  - Ability to return to the group selection screen (host stop)
-  - 接続が中断した場合はエラー通知されること（接続中断）
+  - Error notification if connection is interrupted (connection interrupted)

-### クライアント
+### Client

-- グループ選択画面
+- Group selection screen
-  - グループ一覧を取得できること（ホスト一覧の取得）
+  - Ability to retrieve group list (retrieve host list)
-  - グループに参加できること（ホストに参加）
+  - Ability to join a group (join host)
-  - 接続できずグループ一覧を取得できない場合はエラー通知されること（接続失敗）
+  - Error notification if unable to connect and obtain group list (connection failure)
-- バーチャル空間
+- Virtual space
-  - グループ選択画面に戻れること（ホストから退出）
+  - Ability to return to the group selection screen (leave host)
-  - 接続が中断した場合はエラー通知されること（接続中断）
+  - Error notification if connection is interrupted (connection interrupted)